Udit-takkar/Udit-takkar/README.md

    <samp>
   <ul>
       <li> Won First Position at CIS Hackathon organised by incubateIND and Github 2021. </li>
-      <li> Won First Position at CrossKnot Hacks 2022 out of 75+ Registered teams </li>
+      <li> Won First Position at CrossKnot Hacks 2022 out of 75+ Registered teams.</li>
-      <l1> My team was amongst Top 6 teams from the total of 1878 registered teams in e-Yantra Fighting COVID-19 Hackathon orgainsed by IIT-Bombay 2021</li>
+      <li> My team was amongst Top 6 teams from the total of 1878 registered teams in e-Yantra Fighting COVID-19 Hackathon orgainsed by IIT-Bombay 2021 </li>
       <li>Awarded Special Mention in IGDTUW Hackathon 2020</li>
       <li>Participated Solo in BUIDL IT 2021 by Polygon and Won in two Categories :- 2nd at Moralis($3500) and Filecoin Prize Pool($250) among 5000 participants </li>
    <ul/>